SteelCompendium/data-md-dse/Bestiary/Monsters/Ogres/Statblocks/Ogre Tantrum.md

     distance: Ranged 8
     target: One creature or object per minion
     effects:
+      - name: Effect
-      - effect: The tantrum unearths a rock or a hunk of terrain and tosses it.
+        effect: The tantrum unearths a rock or a hunk of terrain and tosses it.
 If a size 1L, 1M, or 1S creature or object adjacent to the tantrum has A < 3 the tantrum can grab them to use as the projectile for this ability.
       - roll: Power Roll + 4